free-drones/rise_drones/doc/source/SEN_API.rst

 the calling function.
 A generic example follows:

 .. code-block:: json
-  :caption: Generic function call from application to |SSS|
+  :caption: Generic function call from application to |SEN|
   :linenos:

   {
     "fcn": "<function name>", "id": "<requestor id>"
   }

-Response from |SSS| is an ack or a nack.
+Response from |SEN| is an ack or a nack.
 The key :python:`"call"` carries the name of the function called.
 Some functions uses the ack reply to transfer data, which can be seen in the listings of the API below.
 A nack includes the key :python:`"description"` that carries a